navilan/navilan.in/content/en/writings/2025/2025-12-13-the-story-wheel.md

 ![Meiyazhagan](/en/writings/2025/sw/meiyazhagan.jpg)
 :::

 These stories paint the characters with unquestionable integrity, vulnerable, open and ready to be accepted as they are with all their quirks and beauty packaged together.
-As the audience, you bring a piece of these characters with yourself, your emotions clearly entwined with them.
+As the audience, you bring a piece of these characters back with you, your emotions clearly entwined with them.

 ## Tidal Stories